Orders, decorations, and medals of Hong Kong: The Medal of Honour

-Gallantry awards
+Gallantry Medals

 The Medal for Bravery

 The Medal for Bravery is awarded for display of bravery in an incident.
 It too has three classes, Gold, Silver and Bronze.

 The Medal for Bravery (Gold) is awarded for acts of gallantry of the greatest possible heroism or of the most conspicuous courage in circumstances of extreme danger.

 The Medal for Bravery (Silver) is awarded for gallantry of an extremely high order.

 The Medal for Bravery (Bronze) is awarded for exemplary acts of gallantry of a lesser standard.

-Disciplined Services and ICAC Awards
+Disciplined Services and ICAC Medals

 The Disciplined Services and ICAC Awards are awarded to officers of the six major disciplined formations as well as the Independent Commission Against Corruption.
 The disciplined formations are the Hong Kong Police, Hong Kong Fire Services, Hong Kong Immigration Service, Hong Kong Customs and Excise, Hong Kong Correctional Services, and the Government Flying Service.
 These awards replace the colonial awards issued before July 1997 that had profile of the reigning monarch and different ribbons.
 There are three types of awards: